3. Add Actions

 With our Kubernetes environment set up, we can start adding Garden actions for building and deploying our project.

-Step 1 — Log in and start the dev console
+Step 1 — Log in to Garden Cloud

-You can skip logging in if you choose but if you don't, you won't be able to use Garden managed ephemeral Kubernetes clusters which is the quickest way to get started and you'll miss out on all of the features of the web dashboard.
+You can skip logging in if you choose but if you don't, you won't be able to use the Remote Container Builder nor benefit from the team-wide caching functionality.

 Step 2 — Add actions for deploying the database